Nuclear weapons delivery: Ballistic missile

+While the first modern ballistic missile designed is the basis of contemporary rocket- and missilery, it never carried a nuclear warhead.
+The first ICBM ever designed was the Soviet R-7.

+The first SLBM-carrying submarine was also Soviet; the prototype Modified Zulu-class and the mass-produced Golf-class ballistic missile submarines carried their SLBMs in their sails, but these pioneering designs had to surface to launch their ballistic missiles.
+The Americans responded with the first "modern design" of ballistic missile subs; the George Washington-class, which launched the Polaris SLBM.
+The subsequent arms-race culminated in some of the largest submarines ever designed; the Trident-armed 170-meter long Ohio-class submarine armed with 24 × 8 MIRV Trident missiles, and the battlecruiser-sized 48,000 tonne Project 941 Акула, the Typhoon-class submarine, armed with 20 R-39s with 10 MIRVs each.
+After the Cold War, SSBN and subsequently SLBM development have slowed, but nascent nuclear powers are building novel classes of SSB(N)s, while the established powers, all members of the United Nations Security Council, are plotting the next-generation of nuclear-powered nuclear-armed ballistic missile submarines.

+Hypersonically-Gliding Warheads are a novel form of warhead to arm ballistic missiles.
+These maneuverable devices threaten to obsolate current forms of ABM defences, thus various nascent and established nuclear powers are racing to field examples of such systems.

 Other delivery systems

-Other delivery methods included artillery shells, mines such as the Medium Atomic Demolition Munition and the novel Blue Peacock, nuclear depth charges, and nuclear torpedoes.
+Other delivery methods included nuclear artillery shells, mines such as the Medium Atomic Demolition Munition and the novel Blue Peacock, nuclear depth bombs, and nuclear torpedoes.
 An 'Atomic Bazooka' was also fielded, designed to be used against large formations of tanks.

 In the 1950s the US developed small nuclear warheads for air defense use, such as the Nike Hercules.
 From the 1950s to the 1980s, the United States and Canada fielded a low-yield nuclear armed air-to-air rocket, the AIR-2 Genie.
 Further developments of this concept, some with much larger warheads, led to the early anti-ballistic missiles.
 The United States have largely taken nuclear air-defense weapons out of service with the fall of the Soviet Union in the early 1990s.
 Russia updated its nuclear armed Soviet era anti-ballistic missile (ABM) system, known as the A-135 anti-ballistic missile system in 1995.
-It is believed that the, in development (2013) successor to the nuclear A-135, the A-235 Samolet-M will dispense with nuclear interception warheads and instead rely on a conventional hit-to-kill capability to destroy its target.
+It is believed that the, in development successor to the nuclear A-135, the A-235 Samolet-M, will dispense with nuclear interception warheads and instead rely on a conventional hit-to-kill capability to destroy its target.

 Small, two-man portable tactical weapons (erroneously referred to as suitcase bombs), such as the Special Atomic Demolition Munition, have been developed, although the difficulty to combine sufficient yield with portability limits their military utility.

-Hypersonic Glide Vehicles are a new potential method of nuclear delivery.
-They can be potentially combined with ICBM MIRVs such as RS-28 Sarmat.